BladeScraper-Designs/Horus-X10S-OpenTX/README.md

 -This model is for use with the XSR-SIM FrSky Simulator Dongle with AccuRC.
 It's super simple, but because the spoken flight modes are in global functions, it still has those.

 # Spoken Flight Modes
 Spoken flight modes are global for all models so I don't have to use special functions for each model.
 They're located in global functions.
+If you have a model (e.g. airplane) that you don't want spoken flight modes for, simply go to model setup first page and uncheck "Use Global Funcs".
+If you want to have different spoken flight modes for that specific model you can create new ones in  the Special Functions page.

 # Settings changed from stock OpenTX: